0

 Later, inside the castle, there was a "Feast of Investiture," followed by a "Mid-autumn Banquet", accompanied by songs and dances.
 This banquet was held on a temporary platform opposite the Hokuden, a platform on which the Imperial envoys stood.
 On the shore of Ryutan and in the castle, the "Choyo Banquet", during which a boat race and musical performances took place, was also held in the presence of the delegation.
 Two successive farewell banquets were then held opposite the Hokuden, and finally a banquet at the Tenshikan, where the king gave the Chinese delegation gold presents as an august sign for their return.

-Text imported from Wikipedia article "Shuri Castle" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Shuri Castle" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants